 You may have one person (or two, or ...) on your team who is on antidepressants, perhaps long term.
 They may even talk about 'their' depression.
 Perhaps they have a tendency to see the glass as half-full.
 Depression can fall under 'severe mental health problems'.

 (Personally, as a professional counsellor, I think it's worrying if someone is on antidepressants if they haven't been given (or haven't taken) an opportunity to discover other ways of getting well again.)

 If someone who's normally the life and soul of the office suddenly becomes quiet and withdrawn, it may be a warning sign of depression.
 Don't panic, though - just keep an eye out and pay them extra attention if it's appreciated.

 I'd really like you to read my pages on depression to increase your own emotional intelligence.
 Your knowledge and understanding will make you more approachable and better able to deal with your employees appropriately.

-Believe me - it will make a huge difference when it comes to keeping them at work and remaining a productive member of your team.
-You might also want to look at Depression in Men.
+Believe me - it will make a huge difference when it comes to keeping your staff at work and remaining a productive member of your team.

 You may also have someone who is normally happy-go-lucky.
 However, all of a sudden, their productivity has gone down.
 They're not talking much, their sick leave has gone up and they may seem generally anxious.
 You're probably left wondering what's up and how you're going to handle that.